ashejim/C964/_sources/task2_doc_a_and_b.md

 - Write everything in the future tense.

-All page-length recommendations are only suggestions.
-In fact, the
+All page-length recommendations are *only suggestions*.
+There is no minimal page requirement, and the rubric only specifies that provided details be complete and logical.
+The proper content depth depends on your project.

 (task2:parta:letter)=
 ### Letter of Transmittal